 - Contact with objects, ceilings, and other overhead obstructions

-Knowing basic boom lift safety tips and other types of aerial lifts are important since each lift differs in functionality and potential safety hazards.
-For example, boom lifts can tip over if it’s too top heavy or if it is not on even ground.
-This is rare but important to keep in mind when you’re out in the field.
+Knowing basic boom lift safety tips, manlift operating precautions and how to safely operate other types of aerial lifts is important since each lift differs in functionality and potential safety hazards.
+For example, boom lifts can tip over if they’re too top-heavy or if they’re on uneven ground.
+This is rare, but important to keep in mind when you’re out in the field.

 Training Tips for Aerial Lift Operators

 As we mentioned, only trained and certified aerial lift operators should operate these lifts.
-Keep in mind that different lifts require different certifications to operate different lifts.
-These certifications need to be renewed at least every three years and sometimes more frequently depending on different factors that can occur.
+Keep in mind that different lifts may require different certifications to operate.
+These certifications need to be renewed at least every three years and sometimes more frequently depending on a few different factors.
 These include:

-- A different type of aerial lift is used
+- A new type of aerial lift is used.

 Keep these aerial lift safety tips handy the next time your team is handling boom or scissor lifts.
-Proper training, adequate pre-inspections and heightened awareness at all times are key ways to keep you and your team safe.
-To learn about even more ways to keep your work zone safe, take a look at our collection of safety articles.
+Proper training, adequate pre-inspections and heightened awareness at all times are the best ways to keep you and your team safe.
+To learn even more ways to improve work zone safety, take a look at our collection of safety articles.